skypetroller/hydra-launcher-icon-fix/README.md

 `Hidden=true` and sets a `StartupWMClass` that does not match the real window class of the game (which, for umu/Proton launches, is `steam_app_<appid>`).

-The result: games show a generic/blank icon in the GNOME taskbar instead of their real artwork.
+The result: games show a generic/blank icon in the GNOME/KDE taskbar instead of their real artwork.

 ## What it does